UCLA School of Law: Rankings

 According to Brian Leiter's law school reports, UCLA Law ranked 12th in the nation for faculties in terms of scholarly distinction in 2022.

 The Hollywood Reporter has repeatedly ranked UCLA as the number one school for entertainment law.

-In 2022, UCLA joined a growing list of law schools that said they would no longer actively participate in the U.S. News Rankings.

 Bar passage rates

 In October 2020, UCLA Law's bar passage rates were 97% in California and 100% in New York.

 American Bar Association data shows that more than 95% of 2019 graduates had secured full-time, long-term, JD-required employment within 10 months of graduation.